 The quality of your survey is dependent on how reliable the final data is.
 Fraudulent, dishonest, or uninterested respondents can leave you with results that aren’t trustworthy.

-High-quality results will give you actionable steps to improve your business by better understanding your audience.
+High-quality survey results will give you actionable steps to improve your business by better understanding your audience.

 Why quality matters in survey research